1productaweek/blog/content/products/zeplo/index.md

 icon: ./relay-logo.png
 redirect_from:
   - /relay
+  - /Zeplo
 ---

 ![Relay Screenshot](./relay-screenshot.png "Relay Screenshot")

-Ralley is a modern managed queue (queue as a service), which requires no setup as it works over HTTPS!
-Ralley works like any other queue, but instead of pushing jobs, you push requests.
+Zeplo is a modern managed queue (queue as a service), which requires no setup as it works over HTTPS!
+Zeplo works like any other queue, but instead of pushing jobs, you push requests.

-Simply prefix a request with `ralley.to/` and we'll queue and forward the request with the exact same body/headers/parameters.
+Simply prefix a request with `Zeplo.to/` and we'll queue and forward the request with the exact same body/headers/parameters.

-No additional configuration for your endpoint, requests can be sent directly as normal (sync) or via the ralley queue (async).
+No additional configuration for your endpoint, requests can be sent directly as normal (sync) or via the Zeplo queue (async).

-You can use Ralley to:
+You can use Zeplo to:

  * **retry** requests that error automatically or manually